 The weightage for these parameters will vary depending on what point of career you are in and your ambitions.

 1. Availability / Cost

-R & Python, on the other hand are free and can be downloaded by any one.
+R & Python, on the other hand are completely free.
 Here are my scores on this parameter:

 R – 5

 2. Ease of Learning

 SAS is easy to learn and provides easy option (PROC SQL) for people who already know SQL.
 Even otherwise, it has a good stable GUI interface in its repository.
 In terms of resources, there are tutorials available on websites of various university and SAS has a comprehensive documentation.
 There are certifications from SAS training institutes, but they again come at a cost.

 R has the steepest learning curve among the 3 languages listed here.
 It requires you to learn and understand coding.
 R is a low level programming language and hence simple procedures can take longer codes.